crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed behaviour of :ref:`FETCH RELATIVE <sql-fetch>`, which previously behaved identically to `FETCH FORWARD` and `FETCH BACKWARD`, whereas it should behave similarly to `FETCH ABSOLUTE`, with the difference that the position of the 1 row to return is calculated relatively to the current cursor position.

 - Fixed an issue that caused accounted memory not to be released when using :ref:`cursors <sql-fetch>`, even if the ``CURSOR`` was explicitly or automatically (session terminated) closed.